 Let that morbid paragraph sink in for a moment.
 An average person or family doesn’t think of these dire possibilities and take some contingency measures.
 Not many, however, prioritize these situations by asking the right questions.
 Like which of the above carries the greatest financial exposure?

 Premature Death (typical industry jargon, as if we all reach a point where death is no longer premature and gladly welcomed!).
-Fortunately, 80% of men and 86% of women will live out their careers to Age 70.
+Fortunately, 80 percent of men and 86 percent of women will live out their careers to Age 70.

 Most people, however, ignore the other very real catastrophe with a very high probability – sickness or injury.